Category Archives: Valentines Week Lesson

-The story of Saint Valentine is partly myth, but it’s hard to tell which parts.
-We do know that at least one man, a priest and a bishop, was martyred in Rome under Claudius II and buried on February 14th.
+Saint Valentine was a priest and a bishop, and was martyred in Rome under Claudius II and buried on February 14th.
 The story of his life has some great applications you can use with your students.

 Claudius waged war on many nations to make the kingdom of Rome larger, but he had a hard time recruiting soldiers.
 He believed this was because men didn’t want to leave their wives, so he outlawed marriage.